sepro/LSTrAP/docs/helper.md

 ## Plots and Graphs

 Scripts to generate images similar to those presented in the publication.
-Example data, derived from the *Sorghum bicolor* case study, in included in the repository.
+Example data, derived from the *Sorghum bicolor* case study, is included in the repository.

 ### plot_network.py